SupremeDonut/osu-discord-rich-presence/README.md

 Make sure both osu! and discord are open.

-If you see nothing happens try turning off rich presence in any other apps you might have open (including osu!)
+If you see nothing happens try turning off rich presence in any other apps you might have open (including osu!), or restart your pc

 If you encounter a problem message `SupremeDonut#2332` on Discord.